brierl/Mouse_WOI/README.md

 To get started, edit line 7 shown below to be the path to the main directory of the software.

 Edit line 10 to excel file name (excel file explained below).

-Edit line 11 to rows within the excel file to process. image_system_info.m on line 23 is set up for imaging systems ‘fcOIS3’ and ‘fcOIS2’… Specify in System field in excel file, explained below.
+Edit line 11 to rows within the excel file to process.

+image_system_info.m on line 23 is set up for imaging systems ‘fcOIS3’ and ‘fcOIS2’… Specify in System field in excel file, explained below.
 If you want to run data off a different imaging system, edit image_system_info.m with new optical instrument properties (outlined in image_system_info.m).

-Extras
+Extras:
 Seeds-R01-Revised.mat: 26 Canonical seeds corresponding to Olfactory, Frontal, Cingulate, Motor, Somatosensory, Retrosplenial, Visual, Auditory, and Parietal cortices.
 GOOD_AFF_WL.mat: White light image for overlaying results.
 Affine transformed.

 Excel file:
-Date: YYMMDD format
+Date: YYMMDD format.
-Mouse: Alphanumeric name per mouse
+Mouse: Alphanumeric name per mouse.
 Session_Type: ‘fc’ for resting state or ‘stim’
 Run: imaging run numbers.
 Separate by commas e.g. 1,2,3…
 System: Imaging system data is collected on.
 E.g. ‘fcOIS3’ or ‘fcOIS2’.